nextstrain/nextclade_data/data/nextstrain/mumps/sh/README.md

 ## Scope of this dataset

-This dataset assigns genotypes (e.g. A to N) to Mumps samples based on [criteria outlined by the WHO](https://iris.who.int/bitstream/handle/10665/241922/WER8722_217-224.PDF) and tree placement.
+Based on the SH gene region (~315nt), this dataset assigns genotypes (e.g. A to N) to Mumps samples based on [criteria outlined by the WHO](https://iris.who.int/bitstream/handle/10665/241922/WER8722_217-224.PDF) and tree placement.

 Strains picked from a combination of the following papers: